AfZheng126/MORA/README.md

 cargo build --release
 ```

-# Running MORA
+# Running Mora
 After everything in the config files (see below) is updated according to your directories, run
 ```
 snakemake --snakefile MORA --cores 24 --resources mem_mb=140000
 ```

-# Running MORA as a Rust Program
+# Running Mora as a Rust Program
 If you already have a SAM file that has mappings scores stored in the AS:i: optional field, you can directly run the Rust program and skip the indexing and mapping steps.
 To do this and get outputs without taxonomic information, run the following commands in the Mora directory.
 ```
 cargo run --release -- -s samfile -o output